 The CCM designation has been the hallmark of professionalism in club management since 1965 and is the cornerstone of CMAE’s member recognition programme.
 It is a valuable and widely respected mark of a manager’s commitment to professional development and the club industry.

-The CCM certification programme is managed by the CMAE’s Education Policy Board (EPB), with oversight by the Association’s Board of Directors.
-It is the EPB’s responsibility to consider suggestions from the membership and our academic partners to ensure that CCM remain current in adapting to the ever-changing club management environment.
+The CCM certification programme is managed by the CMAE’s Education Policy Committee (EPC), with oversight by the Association’s Board of Directors.
+It is the EPC’s responsibility to consider suggestions from the membership and our academic partners to ensure that CCM remain current in adapting to the ever-changing club management environment.

 - For details of eligibility conditions to take the CCM exam, please click here.